Kaiser Permanente vs. Aetna Insurance

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-While Kaiser Permanente and Aetna are similar on many fronts such as their plan structures, policy management options and customer satisfaction ratings on online review platforms, Aetna is ultimately preferable to Kaiser Permanente because it has a significantly larger network that extends throughout all of the United States.
+While Kaiser Permanente and Aetna are similar on many fronts such as their health insurance plan structures, policy management options and customer satisfaction ratings on online review platforms, Aetna is ultimately preferable to Kaiser Permanente because it offers policies throughout all of the United States.

 Nevertheless, Kaiser Permanente still has multiple perks despite its limited availability.
 The company is unique in that it offers a membership-based prepayment system and handles both medical care and insurance coverage.

-Keep reading for more Kaiser Permanente vs. Aetna comparisons and see which company is best suited to meet your coverage needs.
+Keep reading for more Kaiser Permanente vs. Aetna comparisons and see which of these health insurance companies is best suited to meet your coverage needs.

 Key Takeaways